 Deputy Dean

 Professor Cohen teaches and writes on health law and the intersection of bioethics and the law.
-He is the author of “Patients with Passports: Medical Tourism, Law and Ethics” (2014), and has written, edited or co-edited eight additional books.
+He is the author of “Patients with Passports: Medical Tourism, Law and Ethics” (2014), and has written, edited or co-edited more than 20 additional books.
 His award-winning work has appeared in leading legal, medical, bioethics, scientific and public health journals, as well as op-eds in the New York Times and the Washington Post.

 Rebecca Richman Cohen